sahilsh4rma/sahilsh4rma/README.md

 - 💞️ Working @ Algoson Software Pvt Ltd
 - 📫 How to reach me - can contact at sahilshh4rma@gmail.com or
 - 😄 Pronouns: let it be empty for mow.
-- ⚡ Fun fact: I always figurte things out.
+- ⚡ Fun fact: I always figure things out.

 <!---
 sahilsh4rma/sahilsh4rma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.